ScratchLang/ScratchLang/README.md

 - tr: N - Set RED to N
 - tg: N - Set GREEN to N
 - tb: N - Set BLUE to N
+- offsetX: N - Text cursor placement offset X
+- offsetY: N - Text cursor placement offset Y

+You can also run editor_calibrate.py (or `py editor.py --calibrate`) to set the offsets if the cursor placement is a little off.

 ### Added Features so far